MoBakour/potatodb/README.md

 #### Farm.deleteMany

 The `deleteMany()` method is a farm method used to delete multiple potatoes.
-The method takes a single argument, which could be a query object or a test function.
+The method takes two arguments: first is a query object or a test function, second is an options object.
 The method returns an array of the deleted potato objects.

 ```js
 await Farm.deleteMany({ age: 0 });
 await Farm.deleteMany((potato) => potato.age < 18);
 ```

+#### Delete Methods Options

+Both `deleteOne()` and `deleteMany()` methods could take a second options object.

+Available options:

+-   `project`: (object) An object that specifies fields to include/exclude from returned result.

 #### Principles of Querying with PotatoDB